PaintedW0lf/BChacks-/README.md

-FACIAL RECOGNITION USING PRE-TRAINED MODELS integrated for SECURITY purposes!
+# FACIAL RECOGNITION AI USING PRE-TRAINED Machine MODELS

-# SOME INTRUCTIONS TO FOLLOW TO SET UP THE ENVIRONMENT!!

-## Pls downlod this seprately before
+### Pls downlod this seprately before running the software

 1) **Install python 3.11 or less than**
    * We need it to be 3.11 or lower because that is what is compatable pythorch.